-Given that significant levels of NOx reductions are still needed for attainment of the 1997 8-hour ozone standard in only four years, an aggressive control strategy needs to be developed and additional emission reductions actions are required.
+Given that significant levels of NOx reductions are still needed for attainment of the 1997 8-hour ozone standard in only four years, an aggressive control strategy needs to be developed and additional actions to obtain emission reductions are required.
 Although the magnitude of the required reductions represents a daunting challenge, every feasible action must be considered and implemented to achieve as much reductions as possible to provide healthy air for the region.